HalleEI/Hive-Ext-Int-Tables/README.md

-MySQL tables imported to HDFS in the directory /user/input/mysqltables MsSQL tables imported to HDFS in the directory /user/input/mssqltables Postgresql tables imported to HDFS in the directory /user/input/clubpo Used SFTP to transfer csv file to HDFS.
+MySQL tables imported to HDFS in the directory /user/input/mysqltables MsSQL tables imported to HDFS in the directory /user/input/mssqltables Postgresql tables imported to HDFS in the directory /user/input/clubpo Used SFTP to transfer csv file to GCP.
 Csv files imported to HDFS in the directory /user/input/csvtables

 In hive	 -     Created DB called fitness.